-tips for success in education sector
+tips for success in the education sector

-Continuing professional development will become more important
+continuing professional development will become more important

-There's a big pay gap between early childhood teachers and school teachers – despite having the same degree and being expected to do the same professional development.
-The sector is pushing for this to be addressed, but change can only come from the government or from parents stepping in to pay the difference.
+There's a significant pay gap between early childhood teachers and school teachers – despite having the same degree and being expected to do the same professional development.
+The sector is pushing for this to be addressed, but change can only come from the government or parents stepping in to pay the difference.
 Either way, it won't be easy.

-A strong LinkedIn profile is crucial.
-It's a great opportunity to convey what you've done in your sector and to articulate some key achievements, particularly in relation to the curriculum and programming.
+It's an excellent opportunity to convey what you've done in your sector and to articulate some key achievements, particularly concerning the curriculum and programming.

-Go to the school's or centre's website and find out about their philosophy and values.
-That way you can formulate your answers based on what the school is trying to achieve.
+Go to the school's or centre's website and learn about their philosophy and values.
+That way, you can formulate your answers based on what the school is trying to achieve.

-If you are an early childhood teacher or a primary or secondary teacher, it's beneficial to demonstrate that you're bringing something else to the school or centre, not just the ability to teach.
+- Suppose you are an early childhood teacher or a primary or secondary teacher.
+In that case, it's beneficial to demonstrate that you're bringing something else to the school or centre, not just the ability to teach.

-My final piece of advice would be to go into that interview showing the panel that you want the job.
+- My final advice would be to go into that interview showing the panel that you want the job.

 The questions should display your knowledge of the school's or centre's values and be about how the school aims to achieve its goals – and discussing the answers is an opportunity to show the panel how you can help them achieve that future.